software-students-spring2024/1-specification-exercise-bestswegroup/README.md

 ## User Requirements

-1. As a group member, I want a fun and fair way to decide who pays the bill, So that we can quickly and happily determine who covers the expense next
+1. As a group member, I want a fun and fair way to decide who pays the bill, So that we can quickly and happily determine who covers the expense next.
 2. As the one who pays the bill, I want to ensure that everyone is reminded to settle their shares on time, so that dues are paid promptly without needing to personally remind anyone, avoiding discomfort.
 3. As a diner in a group, I want an easy method to accurately split the tax and tips based on what each person owes, So that everyone pays their fair share without complex calculations.
 4. As a user, I want to easily send and receive payments for shared expenses, So that settling up is quick and effortless, minimizing the need to navigate through multiple apps or platforms.